mbissett/error-revealer/README.md

  - Now, take the steps to reproduce the error.
 Error Revealer will write entries to `/wp-content/debug.log` as information is available.

+**IMPORTANT**: *Remember to remove this plugin after debugging the error!* Leaving it in the /mu-plugins folder on your site will have a negative impact on your site's performance.

 ## History

 The original plugin, wp-no-white-screen, was meant to help reveal errors on the WSOD (White Screen of Death) page that can sometimes occur when using WordPress.